MicrosoftDocs/connected-spaces/articles/trial-signup.md

 2. Follow the on-screen guidance to enter the email name associated with your company Azure Active Directory account and your contact information.

     > [!NOTE]
-    > If you see a message that says "Your company doesn't allow team members to sign up with their work email", [your Azure Active Directory admin can assign you a special license so you can sign up for the trial](trial-signup-admin.md).
+    > If you see a message that says "Your company doesn't allow team members to sign up with their work email", contact the Connected Spaces team for support.

 3. After you select the **Launch Trial** button, [go to the instructions for setting up Dynamics 365 Connected Spaces Preview](setup.md).